 Blessed Hammer Crusader BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your Blessed Hammer Crusader in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.10 and Season 22.
+Updated for Patch 2.7.5 and Season 28.

 Best in Slot Gear and Alternatives

-The build incorporates the full Seeker of the Light set, taking all six pieces available and leaving the jewelry to balance offense and defense with the Endless Walk set.
+The build incorporates 5 pieces of the Seeker of the Light set, plus a cubed Ring of Royal Grandeur — and leaves the jewelry to balance offense and defense with the Endless Walk set.
 Rolls-wise, this Blessed Hammer-centric playstyle makes good use of skill damage affixes on the Crown of the Light and Foundation of the Light.
 Heart of the Light and Towers of the Light are dedicated to toughness rolls, while Will of the Light incorporates a CDR roll alongside the staple Crit Chance and Crit Damage.
 A Cooldown Reduction roll is also taken as the fourth primary alongside Strength, All Resistance and Area Damage on the Mountain of the Light, adding to the solid foundation of CDR present in the build.

-Not skipping on any of the six available set pieces to obtain the full Seeker of the Light bonus allows you to split between offense and defense in the jewelry slots.
+The cubed Ring of Royal Grandeur allows you to split between offense and defense in the jewelry slots.
 One of the 2.4 reworks, the Endless Walk set — The Compass Rose ring and The Traveler's Pledge amulet — adds a unique mechanic that slowly increases your damage by up to a 100% if you remain stationary, and drains it away and increases your damage reduction while moving.
 This dynamic fits the Hammerdin playstyle, which alternates long-distance jumps with periods of stationary Blessed Hammer spam (see this build's skills page for more information).
 Your second ring slot should be taken by Convention of Elements; the ring rotates through all elements available to Crusaders, providing a massive bonus to your main damage skill during the Holy proc.

-Created with this very build in mind, Gabriel's Vambraces are the mandatory bracers for the build.
-One of your strongest resource management tools available, these bracers will allow you to pump out hammers at your normal AoE rate without worrying about the lack of targets to Provoke.
-Naturally, try to obtain as close to the 100% Wrath refund as you can while still aiming for the usual Strength, Crit Chance and Holy Damage rolls.
+Created with this very build in mind, Gabriel's Vambraces is the natural beginner's choice of bracers for this build.
+One of your strongest resource management tools available, these bracers will allow you to pump out hammers without worrying about the lack of targets to Provoke.
+Once you grow comfortable with handling the build, you should drop these bracers in favor of the damage increase coming from Strongarm Bracers, procced by your Falling Sword crashing descents.

 Similarly to the bracers and belt, a mandatory weapon and shield combo has been added to the game to specifically enhance the Blessed Hammer playstyle.
 Johanna's Argument is the recommended one-handed flail to take up your weapon slot, and what it lacks in elite and elemental bonuses, it makes up in a powerful unique property: increasing the Damage and Attack Speed of your Blessed Hammers by a whopping 100%.
 Rolls-wise, seek Life per Hit for some much-needed sustain, alongside the usual recommendations for high damage range, damage % and Strength properties.